 Single-Molecule FRET Imaging

 Turn on the computer and the microscope switch [1].
 Start the laser control interface [2] and turn on the laser [3].
 Push the enable button on the laser control box to warm up the laser [4].
-AUTHORS: Is the laser interface started using the computer?
+AUTHORS: Is the laser interface started using the computer? yes

 Talent turning on the computer and microscope.